balqui/prefscript/docs/doc.md

 #### Installing only the stand-alone interpreter

-Make sure you have `pipx`; installing it globally via `pip` is possible but may require you to accept responsibility for mixing up `apt`-installed things with `pip`-installed things.
-The option of installing it in a virtual environment will leave the global environment without it; another possibility on Ubuntu/Debian is to install `pipx` via `apt`.

-Then, installation proceeds in the standard manner:
-`pipx install prefscript` (maybe preceded by super-user identification) will create a command `prefscript` that you can call from the command line.
+Make sure you have `pipx`; then, installation proceeds in the standard manner: `pipx install prefscript` (maybe preceded by super-user identification) will create a command `prefscript` that you can call from the command line.
 It is suggested that your very first call is `prefscript --help`.

+If you don't have `pipx` yet, installing it globally via `pip` should be possible but may require you to accept responsibility for mixing up `apt`-installed things with `pip`-installed things.
+The option of installing `pipx` in a virtual environment will leave the global environment without it; another possibility on Ubuntu/Debian is to install `pipx` via `apt`.

+This installation form is appropriate if you plan only to run the interpreter on third-party PReFScript files or if you are already familiar with this particular form of functional programming.
+To learn to write scripts of partial recursive functions and understand well that formal model of computation, the next installation option may be preferable.

 <!---